chenxu2394/web-oscilloscope/README.md

 # Web Oscilloscope

-A web-based oscilloscope that displays real-time data broadcasted via HTTP POST requests.
-This application uses:

-- **Flask** to receive incoming data,
-- **Bokeh** to display an interactive, real-time oscilloscope,
-- **Nginx** as a reverse proxy to route requests from a single public port,
-- **Containerized** for easy deployment to the cloud (e.g., via Azure Web App for Containers).

-Users can publish data to this oscilloscope and view the real-time graph via a web browser anywhere.
+Web Oscilloscope is a containerized, real-time oscilloscope built with Flask, Bokeh, and Nginx that enables users to publish live data and view it from anywhere on the internet.

 ![Web Oscilloscope](./demo.gif)

 ---

+## Overview

+Web Oscilloscope provides a web-based interface for visualizing real-time data.
+Data is broadcasted via HTTP POST requests to a Flask API and then displayed in a continuously updating oscilloscope powered by Bokeh.

+---

 ## Features

 - **Real-Time Visualization:**
-  Uses [Bokeh](https://bokeh.org/) to render a continuously updating oscilloscope.
+  Renders a continuously updating oscilloscope using [Bokeh](https://bokeh.org/).

 - **Data Ingestion API:**
-  A [Flask](https://flask.palletsprojects.com/) endpoint receives data via HTTP POST requests.
+  Receives data via HTTP POST requests using [Flask](https://flask.palletsprojects.com/).

 - **Persistent Data Storage:**
-  A capped global deque stores incoming data points for persistent plotting.
+  Uses a capped global deque to store recent data points for consistent plotting for different sessions.

 - **Reverse Proxy with Nginx:**
-  Routes requests to the correct backend (Bokeh or Flask) while exposing a single public port.
+  Routes incoming requests to the appropriate backend (Bokeh or Flask) while exposing a single public port.

-- **Containerized Deployment:**
+- **Containerized & Cloud-Ready:**
-  Dockerized for seamless deployment to cloud services like Azure.
-- **Cloud Ready:**
-  Easily deployed on Azure Web App for Containers by pushing the image to a registry and configuring environment variables.
+  Fully Dockerized for seamless deployment, e.g., via Azure Web App for Containers.

 ---